Subscription Modal Banner

 Final Thoughts

-Should you invest in PERA?
-The tax benefits alone outweigh the risks, which you can minimize by being strategic with your PERA investments.
-If you're looking to diversify your portfolio and you want to start saving early for retirement, then opening a PERA account makes a lot of sense.
+The tax benefits outweigh the risks, which you can minimize by being strategic with your PERA investments.
+If you're looking to diversify your portfolio and start saving early for retirement, then it makes sense to open a PERA account in the Philippines.

 Sources: